tlevine/ypotf/docs/data-model.rst

 Messages in the Inbox folders have two primary types, which are encoded as flags.

-1. Pending commands/data (UNANSWERED)
+1. Pending commands and subscriptions (UNANSWERED)
+2. Pending unsubscriptions (ANSWERED UNSEEN)
-2. Applied commands/data (ANSWERED)
+3. Applied commands/data (ANSWERED SEEN)

-Secondary and tertiary types are encoded in headers; in the outline below, the headers in parantheses distinguish among the sub-types.
+Secondary and tertiary types are encoded in headers.

-1. Pending commands/data (X-Ypotf-Subscription)
+1. Pending commands/data

-  1. Incoming commands (Subject)
+  1. Incoming commands (X-Ypotf-Subscription is absent)

-    1. help
+    1. help (Subject is "help".)
-    2. list-archive
+    2. list-archive (Subject starts with "list-archive".)
-    3. subscribe
+    3. subscribe (Subject is "subscribe".)
-    4. unsubscribe
+    4. unsubscribe (Subject is "unsubscribe".)
-    5. list-confirm
+    5. list-confirm (Subject contains a confirmation code.)
-    6. message
+    6. message (All other subjects)

-  2. Pending subscriptions
+  2. Pending subscriptions (X-Ypotf-Subscription is set.)

+2. Pending unsubscriptions

-2. Applied commands/data (X-Ypotf-Subscription)
+3. Applied commands/data

-  1. Applied commands
+  1. Applied commands (X-Ypotf-Subscription is not set.)
-  2. Current subscriptions
+  2. Current subscriptions (X-Ypotf-Subscription is set.)